-Depending on the type of dependency and severity, you, your spouse or your child may be looking at anything from a thirty-day in-patient alcohol or drug treatment center all the way up to a 3-month one.
-Other drug types can be treated with short-term out-patient services while severe cases may need long-term recovery center care.
-Fortunately, you can find a Fredericksburg treatment facility to fit just about any budget.
+Depending on the addiction kind and severity, you or a loved one may be looking at anything from a 30-day inpatient drug or alcohol rehabilitation center all the way up to a longer-term one.
+Other drugs can be treated with short-term outpatient programs while severe cases may require longer-term recovery services.
+However, you can find a Fredericksburg treatment facility to fit just about any budget.

-When you call the helpline displayed on Recovery.org, you will be connected with a caring admissions navigator to discuss your options for treatment.
+We are standing by 24/7 to discuss your treatment options.
 Our representatives work solely for AAC and will discuss whether an AAC facility may be an option for you.